-So what does the process involve?
-First you need to collect a fresh dung sample.
-It must be fresh because an older sample that you might just pick off your fields could have been affected by the weather or contaminated with nematodes that live in the soil.
+First you need to collect a fresh dung sample - an older sample could have been affected by the weather or contaminated with nematodes that live in the soil.
 If you walk quietly through a field of resting animals you should be able to encourage individual animals to stand up, at which point they will often defecate, providing you with a fresh sample.
 Alternatively, you might bring a group of animals into a clean yard or pen, hold them for 10-15 minutes, and collect the samples they have left.